StellarStorm/Deep-Learning-Notes/content/post/dgx_upgrade.md

 is rather good in listing the steps needed and possible conflicts during the upgrade process.
 However, I ran into a few unexpected snags that are worth documenting.
-During the initial `apt full-upgrade` to bring the DGXOS 3 up to the latest packages within that series, the upgrade process got hung on
+During the initial `$ apt full-upgrade` to bring the DGXOS 3 up to the latest packages within that series, the upgrade process got hung on

 ```bash